ray-project/ray/doc/source/data/key-concepts.rst

 ..
   https://docs.google.com/drawings/d/15B4TB8b5xN15Q9S8-s0MjW6iIvo_PrH7JtV1fL123pU/edit

-You can manually specify the number of read tasks, but the final parallelism is always capped by the number of files in the underlying dataset.
+You can manually specify the number of read tasks, but the final parallelism is always capped by the number of files in the underlying datastream.

-For an in-depth guide on creating datasets, read :ref:`Creating Datasets <creating_datastreams>`.
+For an in-depth guide on creating datastreams, read :ref:`Creating Datastreams <creating_datastreams>`.

 Transforming Data
 =================

-Datasets uses either Ray tasks or Ray actors to transform data blocks.
-By default, Datasets uses tasks.
+Datastream uses either Ray tasks or Ray actors to transform data blocks.
+By default, it uses tasks.

 To use Actors, pass an :class:`ActorPoolStrategy` to ``compute`` in methods like :meth:`~ray.data.Datastream.map_batches`. :class:`ActorPoolStrategy` creates an autoscaling